syphon-org/syphon/readme.md

 ![End To End Chat Screenshot](assets/screenshots/03-android-tiny.png)
 ![Expanded Home Screenshot](assets/screenshots/05-android-tiny.png)

+> iOS will be in review shortly, and desktop builds coming soon

 ## why
 We need to decentralize the web, but also provide a means of freedom within that system.